-- Collaborate with State Government to improve public transport connections and timetabling, providing Liverpool residents with fast access to other major centres and key infrastructure such as Western Sydney International Airport and the Sydney CBD. - Work to ensure all Liverpool's residents and workers can access the benefits of the 30-minute city. - Improve cycling and walking tracks, and prioritise pedestrian movement. - Investigate measures required to support micromobility. - Investigate locations of active transport bridge connections into adjoining LGAs. - Continue to collaborate with State government to deliver more commuter car parking around train stations. - Investigate setting mode shift targets.
+- Advocate for improvements to public transport connections and timetabling providing Liverpool residents with fast access to other major centres and key infrastructure such as Western Sydney International Airport and the Sydney CBD. - Work to ensure all Liverpool's residents and workers can access the benefits of the 30-minute city. - Improve cycling and walking tracks, and prioritise pedestrian movement in the CBD and around Chipping Norton Lakes. - Investigate locations of active transport bridge connections into adjoining LGAs. - Continue advocating for more commuter car parking around train stations.